 If your dog learns nothing else, make sure your fur baby knows how to sit, stay, and come.
 If he ever gets off his leash and runs by or into the street, he must know how to respond to you when you call “come.”
 That command could possibly save his life.

 Talk to your pooch.
 Communication will help you and your fur baby have a tighter connection and stronger bond.
-When your pooch understands what you expect from him, daily life runs smoother which can ultimately increase his quality of living.
-Studies show that dogs can actually understand about 165 words and probably even more as long as you use the same words over and over to describe something.
+When your pooch understands what you expect from him, daily life runs smoother, which can ultimately increase his quality of living.
+Studies show the average dog can learn 165 words and dogs in the top 20 percent of dog intelligence can learn 250 words.

 8) Show Him Some Love